 If we’re spending that much time in bed, atop our mattresses, whether for actual sleep or merely for leisure, we’re still in close contact with something that might not be as good for our health as we assume.
-As to whether organic mattresses are better for our health or not, the answer depends on who you ask and what they know about organic versus traditional materials.

 Not all mattresses are made equally.
 When we think of mattresses, generally, we compare the material they’re made from.
 Is it foam or a coil spring mattress?
 Is it soft, medium, or firm?
 When you first start researching the next mattress you’d like to purchase, it’s important to take a deeper look at not only the type of material the mattress is made of, but also where the materials are sourced.